Session Ready

 Notice that you need double square brackets - [[ ]] - to select the list elements in loop version 2.

 Suppose you have a list of all sorts of information on New York City: its population size, the names of the boroughs, and whether it is the capital of the United States.
-We've already prepared a list nyc with all this information in the editor (source: Wikipedia).
+We've already defined a list nyc containing this information (source: Wikipedia).

 As in the previous exercise, loop over the nyc list in two different ways to print its elements: